paulfilkin/Powershell_scripts/mAT_Studio_Powershell/README.md

   - Exports the selected SDLTM file to a TMX file.
   - Notifies the user of the export's success.

+### 6. `05_SDLTM_to_Excel.ps1`

+This script converts an SDLTM file into a TMX file and then uses a Python script to convert the TMX into an Excel spreadsheet.
+It’s useful for linguists or project managers who want to review or filter TM content in Excel.

+- **Usage**: Run this script to select an SDLTM file and produce an Excel version of its contents.
+- **Main Steps**:
+  - Prompts the user to select an SDLTM file.
+  - Converts the file to TMX.
+  - Executes a Python script to transform the TMX into an Excel file.
+  - Confirms successful export or shows an error if conversion fails.

+### 7. `06_upgradeBitexts.ps1`

+This script upgrades a bilingual XML file (bitext format) into a Trados Studio Translation Memory (SDLTM).
+It first converts the XML to TMX, then creates and populates an SDLTM using the Trados Studio Toolkit.

+- **Usage**: Run this script to convert Bitext XML files into usable SDLTMs.
+- **Main Steps**:
+  - Prompts the user to select a Bitext XML file.
+  - Parses the source and target content.
+  - Converts the content into TMX format.
+  - Prompts the user to confirm language codes.
+  - Creates a new TM and imports the TMX.

 ## How to Run the Scripts

 1. Clone this repository to your local machine.